Valrog/Decision-Support-System-for-Article-Ranking/README.md

 <h2>Important</h2>

 Due to poor professionalism, the algorithmic component of this project will not be published in an effort to protect the creator's intellectual property.
-As such, this will not be developed any further until a serious collaborator is found.
+As such, this will not be developed any further.